 Meet the Teacher

-I have experience teaching TK-12th Music in the Garden Grove Unified School District, Anaheim Union School District, and Huntington Beach Union High School Districts.
-I've also worked as an elementary summer music specialist in Newport-Mesa Unified.
-My current research interests include restorative practices in the music classroom, trauma-informed teaching practices, EL learner strategies, ADHD learning and teaching strategies, differentiation in the music classroom, vocal pedagogy, and developmentally appropriate teaching practices in the elementary music classroom.
+I have pre-service experience teaching TK-12th Music in the Garden Grove Unified School District, Anaheim Union School District, and Huntington Beach Union High School Districts.
+I've also worked as an elementary summer music specialist in Newport-Mesa Unified for grades K-6th.
+My current research interests include SEL & restorative practices in the music classroom, trauma-informed teaching practices, ABA strategies, EL learner strategies, strategies for teaching students with autism, ADHD learning and teaching strategies, differentiation in the music classroom, poverty-informed teaching, vocal pedagogy, and developmentally appropriate teaching practices in the elementary music classroom.

 Research into music education continues to demonstrate educational/cognitive and social skill benefits for children who make music.
 After two years of music education, researchers found that participants showed more substantial improvements in how the brain processes speech and reading scores than their less-involved peers and that students who are involved in music are not only more likely to graduate high school but also to attend college as well.
 In addition, everyday listening skills are stronger in musically trained children than in those without music training.
 Significantly, listening skills are closely tied to the ability to: perceive speech in a noisy background, pay attention, and keep sounds in memory.